wavesplatform/docs.wavesplatform/docs/en/keep-in-touch/april.md

 ## Waves IDE (ide-stagenet.wavesplatform.com)

-The `applicationStatus` field for transactions added to the blockchain is now supported in JavaScript console and in tests.
+The `applicationStatus` field for transactions that is added to the blockchain is now supported in JavaScript console and in tests.

 Please note: tests now need to check not only that the transaction is added to the blockchain, but also the result of validation.